"Antiphon" is a word transliterated from Greek words that mean "opposite voice". What does this mean? Or for you non-Lutherans, what does that mean?

 Well, originally, which is to say in ancient Greek music theory, it means something sung on both a given pitch and also an octave higher, like C and the next C on a piano.
 That's antiphonia, as distinct from symphonia, singing in unison, or paraphonia, singing on a pitch and a fifth higher, like C to G on a piano.

 Doesn't seem to describe what we mean by antiphon, does it?
-So how did we get from what the word actually meant to what we mean by it now?
+So how did we get from what the word actually meant to the various things we mean by it now?

 What Happened Next.

 Not right.
-They were not called antiphons from alternating choruses, but because the adult males were joined by boys, hence it was called antiphonia, because the boys sang an octave higher than the adult males, just like the term means.
+They were not called antiphons from the alternating choruses, but because the adult males were joined by boys who sang an octave higher than the adult males, hence it was called antiphonia, just like the term means.

-Then, by about the 300s, they started adding another verse, generally a related Scripture verse, to each Psalm, sung by all before, and generally after, each Psalm verse or two.
-Before you know it, antiphon doesn't have a bloody thing to do with octaves that it really means, but is associated with the idea of two alternating choruses singing back and forth, and also, the added prefatory text and tune began to be called antiphon all by itself.
+Then, by about the 300s, they started adding another verse, generally a related Scripture verse, to each Psalm.
+This verse was sung by all before, and generally after, each Psalm verse or two.
+Before you know it, "antiphon" doesn't have a bloody thing to do with octaves that it really means, but is associated with the idea of two alternating choruses singing back and forth, and also, the added prefatory text and tune began to be called antiphon all by itself.

+So now we have two new meanings of the word that have nothing to do with the original meaning. except that they arose from a performing unit that was organised according to the original meaning.
 Confused?
 It gets worse, or better, as you may see it.
-Books containing the texts to the sung parts of the Mass came to be called antiphonales, and books containing texts to the spoken part of the Mass were called lectionaries, literally, stuff that is read, not sung.
+Next, books containing the texts to the sung parts of the Mass came to be called antiphonales, and books containing texts to the spoken part of the Mass were called lectionaries, literally, stuff that is read, not sung.
 Then, antiphonale came to mean a book of chants for the Divine Office (Matins, Vespers, Compline etc) as distinct from a graduale, a book of the chants for Mass.

-Enough to drive you nuts, or reach for the St Louis Jesuit stuff, huh?
-A word that means at the octave means alternating choruses except when it means added prefatory verses unless you mean the book of chants for Divine Office.
+Four new meanings, none of them the original!
+Enough to drive you nuts, right, or at least reach for the St Louis Jesuit stuff and call it good, huh?
+A word that means at the octave means alternating choruses except when it means added prefatory verses unless you mean the book containing the sung parts of the Mass except if you mean the book of chants for Divine Office.
 Don't worry, took me a while to catch on too.

 Some say antiphonal singing of the Psalms started with St Ignatius of Antioch, who was an Apostolic Father and traditionally is said to have been a student of St John the Apostle.
 It really only caught on in the Western Church with St Ambrose, who compiled an antiphonale, yeah that word again and here with a different meaning yet, that being a collection of stuff suitable for antiphonal, as in alternating choruses, singing.